-It is known to be a fact that the tech industry is heavily dominated by male developers.
-One of the few pioneers who is breaking this stereotype is Iella Koblenz.
+Iella Koblenz is known to break into the tech industry that is heavily dominated by male developers.
+Listen to what Iella Koblenz has to say about being one of the few pioneers who is breaking this stereotype.
+Iella Koblenz Iella Koblenz

 It is known to be a fact that the tech industry is heavily dominated by male developers.
 One of the few pioneers who is breaking this stereotype is Iella Koblenz.
 Along with her husband and brother-in-law, they launched a one-stop app for booking beauty treatments- BloomMe.

 Not only does this app help fitting in spa days to hectic schedules of users easily; but it also creates an online hub for salons to have a marketing opportunity.
 The Hive Life team chats toIella Koblenz about starting BloomMe.

 Would you like to tell us a bit about yourself?

 I studied Biology and Literature studies, so no, I’m not the stereotypical tech founder.
 The idea for BloomMe came to mind three and a half years ago when I was frequently travelling back and forth to Hong Kong with my husband.